lifegraph/graphbutton-wifly/README.md

 a circuit that posts to the Open Graph

-## Prerequisites

-Completed the [hardware tutorial](https://github.com/lifegraph/hw-tutorial) and have a set up Arduino that can talk to the internet.

 **What you’ll learn:** How to create a circuit that posts an action to your profile on the Open Graph with a WiFly module.

 **What you'll need:**